babelouest/ulfius/API.md

 int u_map_count(const struct _u_map * source);
 ```

-## What's new in Ulfius 2.4?
+## What's new in Ulfius 2.6?

-Improve websocket service features with lots of bugfixes and add the possibility to send a fragmented message.

-Add websocket client functionality.
-Allow to create a websocket client connection and exchange messages with the websocket service.
-In `http://`/`ws://` non-secure mode or `https://`/`wss://` secure mode.

-Add a command-line websocket client: `uwsc`.
+Add IPv6 support.
+Add struct _u_request->callback_position to know the position of the current callback in the callback list.

 ## What's new in Ulfius 2.5?